Dick Anderson (American football, born 1941)

-Richard E. Anderson (born July 29, 1941) is a former American football player and coach.
+Richard E. Anderson (born July 29, 1941) is an American former college football player and coach.
 He served as the head football coach at Rutgers University from 1984 to 1989, compiling a record of 28–33–4.
 His highlight victory during that span was 21–16 win over Penn State in 1988—Rutgers' first win over the Nittany Lions in 70 years.
 He played college football at Penn State, and served there as an assistant football coach for many years under Joe Paterno.

 Playing career

 Anderson, a native of Queens, New York, played tight end and defensive end at Penn State for coach Rip Engle from 1960 to 1962.
 He played in the 1961 and 1962 Gator Bowls and also captained the Nittany Lions baseball team.
 Anderson earned a bachelor's degree in physical education from Penn State in 1963.
-He was drafted by the Oakland Raiders in the 29th round of the 1963 American Football League Draft and by the Cleveland Browns in the 17th round of the NFL Draft, but Anderson opted to remain at Penn State as a graduate assistant while earning his master's degree and playing for the semi-pro Newark Bears on the weekends.
+He was drafted by the Oakland Raiders in the 29th round of the 1963 American Football League draft and by the Cleveland Browns in the 17th round of the NFL draft, but Anderson opted to remain at Penn State as a graduate assistant while earning his master's degree and playing for the semi-pro Newark Bears on the weekends.